 TV Connection Components

-For specific instructions on how to connect your Spectrum receiver to your TV and other equipment, visit our Spectrum receiver troubleshooting page to download your device's user manual.
+For specific instructions on how to connect your Spectrum Receiver to your TV and other equipment, please refer to your device's user manual.

 A digital connection that combines video and audio into a single interface.
 HDMI supports video in 480i, 480p, 720p and 1080i.
 The HDTV and receiver connected by HDMI cables must synchronize before displaying video.
 Please note that your HDTV must support HDCP or the screen won't display any video or audio.

 An analog interface that uses a 3-wire connection for 3 components of the video (red, green, and blue).
 It's also called YPbPr.
 Component supports video in 480i, 480p, 720p and 1080i.
 An audio connection can be completed by using the Composite audio connections or S/PDIF connections (see below).

 An analog interface that uses a 3-wire connection: 1 video (yellow) and 2 audio (white and red) with RCA connectors and jacks.
 Composite only supports video in 480i.

 A digital interface that sends out a digital signal only.
 DVI-D supports video in 480i, 480p, 720p and 1080i.
 An audio connection can be completed by using the Composite or S/PDIF connections.
 The HDTV and receiver connected by DVI must synchronize before displaying video.
 The HDTV must support HDCP or the screen won't display video or audio.